stevencohn/OneMore/README.md

 what I wanted.
 So I did what any self respecting software engineer would do...
 I built my own.
 Deal with it.

 I do this as a hobby.
 I will never charge you to use OneMore.
-So I humbly suggest that you consider a small donation to support the development of OneMore.
-In exchange, I pledge to continue listening with an open mind and responding to your questions and tips in a timely manner.
+So it is with great humility and appreciation that I humbly suggest that you consider a small donation to support the development of OneMore.
+In exchange, I pledge to continue listening with an open mind and to respond to your questions and tips in a timely manner.

 [![Donate](Screenshots/Donate.png)](https://paypal.me/stevenmcohn?locale.x=en_US)